De-mystifying data analysis (rearranged from Nov 2019)

 - look forward with joy and excitement to analysing your own data!

-Please note that there are currently 7 places available for the face-to-face workshop (25 spaces in total), and 18 places available on the webinar (25 spaces in total).
-Once places are full, if you wish to be added to the waiting list for this training in the event of cancellations, please contact Louise Todd via firstname.lastname@example.org
+Please note that the face-to-face workshop has now sold out (25 spaces in total), and there are 15 places available on the webinar (25 spaces in total).
+Once places are full, if you wish to be added to the waiting list for this training in the event of cancellations, please contact Louise Todd via email@example.com

 Course and Workshop Leaders

 'My research interest is curriculum studies, education policy and globalisation and most of my teaching focuses on these areas.
 I teach across the different levels of the School programme portfolio, including a module called ‘Critical Curriculum Studies’ (BA Education, Culture and Childhood first year); ‘Internationalising Curriculum, Pedagogy and Assessment’ on the full-time MA Globalising Education programme to EdD and PhD programmes.
 I research the language of curriculum texts (policies, textbooks, lesson plans, classroom resources and students´ work) how it is interpreted and enacted in educational institutions.
 I investigate and how educational ideas may be rethought, revitalised and enacted in a fair way.
 I am interested in the nature of knowledge, how it is produced, transformed and promoted through school subjects; the relationships between curriculum policies and curriculum practices and how curriculum influences the identity of students, parents/carers and teachers.'